-The debt snowball method is a strategy you can use to reduce the number of individual balances you hold, quicker.
+The debt snowball method is a debt repayment strategy you can use to reduce the number of individual balances you hold, quicker.
 It works by focussing your payments on areas with the lowest balance first, gradually decreasing the number of balances you have, and you can use this method to pay off any non-mortgage borrowing.

 Imagine you have 2 credit cards, 1 loan and 1 store card.
-Each has a different interest rate, and you don’t currently have enough spare money to pay any of them off in full.
+Each has a different interest rate, and you don’t currently have enough extra money to pay any of them off in full.

 With the debt snowball method, the amount you pay to each balance monthly reduces, dropping to the minimum amount due, and the money you save will instead all be paid towards the store card, then credit card 2, followed by credit card 1 until you’re left with just the personal loan left.

 As you can see from the example above, the difference you save from dropping your payments to the minimum amount for both credit cards and the personal loan now goes towards paying off the store card, but you still pay the same amount each month altogether.
 In this example, the store card would be paid off in just 2 months, instead of the 8 months it would have taken, leaving you with 3 remaining balances to tackle.

 It’s important to note that the example above doesn’t take into account interest rates but is used to demonstrate how changing the priority of your payment amounts can help clear balances faster.
 Even when you meet your minimum monthly payments, interest will continue to build until balances are paid in full.
 If you want to decrease the total interest you pay, the Debt Avalanche method might be better for you.